Skip to main content

 After completing the settings, click "OK" to save the changes.
 Then click "OK" again to close the window.

-Open Command Prompt, enter the following command to test the connection:
+Open the Command Prompt and enter the following command to test the connection:

 ping 192.168.1.110